 Show some restraint and limit yourself to a weekly or monthly email focused more on promoting your blog and it’s value to the customer.

 Every company loves a good survey.
-It tells them what people like or dislike about what they do in the most organized way possible.
+It tells them what people like or dislike what they do in the most organized way possible.
 Get in on that by hosting surveys directly on your blog.

 Plenty of companies have programs you can enroll in that let you host a survey or poll on your website.

 For every person who completes it, you’ll get paid.

 Related Article: How to Make Money Online

 Another way to use your reputation to your advantage would be hosting a webinar on a subject you’re knowledgeable in.
 There are several ways to go about this, all of which lead back to money.

 A webinar that people pay to see is the most direct way to profit, though doing it for free also has certain advantages.